drewhendrickson/gae-experiment-base/README.md

     - In html folder:
         - many files that are loaded by experiment.js during the experiment
     - In js folder:
+        - init_exp.js: only javascript file loaded by index.html (except for JQuery), loads all other javascript files.
+This file is unlikely to require changes (unless you want to remove the slider).
+        - support_fcns.js: routine javascript functions to handle loading and reading the demographics information, loading the instructions, checking the instruction comprehension questions, writing the data to the server, and clearing/displaying the canvas and buttons.
+This file is unlikely to require changes.
-        - experiment.js: guts of the experiment.
-Loaded by index.html, loads content from html files in html folder.
+        - exp_logic.js: guts of the experiment.
 Will need to be changed for your experiment.

 - In analysis folder:
-    - read.R: read in a file named raw_data.csv (presumeably downloaded from App Engine) and parse the JSON to create (and save) an RData object (calls parser.py)
+    - read.R: read in the raw file downloaded from App Engine and parse the JSON to create (and save) an RData object (calls parser.py).
+You might need to change input_file (line 2) to match the name of the file you download it from Google App Engine if the name gets changed.
-    - parser.py: parses raw GAE result into CSV file suitable to be read into R (by read.R)
+    - parser.py: parses raw GAE result (it assumes a tab-delimited file) into CSV file suitable to be read into R (by read.R).
+Takes two parameters: the file to read and the name of the file to write the results to.

+# Notes about the experiment code

+### How does the experiment code work?

+Different sections of the experiment call each other in sequence.
+Currently the order is:
+1. ask for the user to specify what condition to use (this is when in debugging mode)
+10. show introduction
+10. collect demographics information
+10. provide instructions
+10. test instruction comprehension
+10. for each block within the experiment:
+        - display training trials
+        - display test trials
+10. display thank you message and feedback for MTurk users

+### Notes for modifying the experiment code
+- all locations in the javascript files where the slider is referenced are marked with a comment SLIDER comment.
+- all locations in the javascript files where between-subject conditions are referenced are marked with CONDITION comment.

+# Running the experiment code:

 ### How to run locally for testing (in Chrome)?